vanessamwaniki/trivia_app/README.md

 ### GET questions `/categories/${category_id}/questions` -by category
 Endpoint to get questions by category using the category id.

+Request aeguments:
 Takes in the id (integer) of the category as an argument.

-Returns an object with all questions in the specific category, total questions in that category, the string type of the current category, and a success value.
+Returns: an object with all questions in the specific category, total questions in that category, the string type of the current category, and a success value.

 Try `http://127.0.0.1:5000/categories/4/questions`